paramecio/parameciofm/README.md

 In Fedora and other Red Hat derived distros you can use `yum install mariadb-server`.
 In RedHat/Centos 6 probably you need install adittional repositories for get latest versions of mariadb, but with MySQL 5.5, Pastafari should work fine.

-When you will install the mysql server, you should create a new user amd database for Paramecio.
+When you will install the mysql server, you should create a new user and database for Paramecio.

 ### Pip